-To understand where our food comes from To distinguish between meat and plant- based foods (25 mins) Intro: Ask the children to think, pair, share different types of meat and different cooking methods Revise how meat is the flesh of an animal Revise how fruits and vegetables are types of edible plant Ask children what visual differences there are between meat and plants that we eat e.g. • plants are often (but not always) different bright colours, whereas meat is usually white or red when raw / brown or black when cooked • you can sometimes see the parts of the plant e.g. a lettuce is all leaves, potatoes sprout shoots • plants sometimes have skins e.g. apples, potatoes, oranges etc • you can often see bones and / or fat as part of meat Ask the children to think, pair, share what their favourite meals are and whether they have only meat, only plants or some of each Worksheets Scissors Glue PCs / Laptops and / or dictionaries (for extension) MUST: correctly classify some of the items as meat, plant-based or a combination of the two SHOULD: correctly classify all of the items as meat, plant-based or a combination of the two COULD: find out where some other types of food come from 3a Main: Children to sort the following into a Venn diagram with headings of 'Meat' and 'Plant/s': Meat - chicken leg, sausage and rack of ribs Plant/s - fruit salad, celery sticks and chips Both - roast dinner, burger and kebab Extension: Children to find out what each of the following is and what they are made from: pasta, cereal, offal, humus, liver, tofu and lard Plenary: Discuss how we rarely eat meat on its own and normally only have unchanged plants on their own as a snack or a dessert Usually we have a combination of processed plants e.g. pasta, bread, cereal etc, meat, plants and / or products that come from animals e.g. eggs, milk etc Explain that we normally have a range of different types of food in a main meal because this helps us get all of the things that our bodies need
+To understand Intro: Worksheets MUST: correctly classify where our food Ask the children to think, pair, share different types of meat and different cooking methods some of the items as comes from Revise how meat is the flesh of an animal Scissors meat, plant-based or a Revise how fruits and vegetables are types of edible plant combination of the two To distinguish Ask children what visual differences there are between meat and plants that we eat e.g. Glue between meat plants are often (but not always) different bright colours, whereas meat is usually SHOULD: correctly and plant- white or red when raw / brown or black when cooked PCs / Laptops and classify all of the items as based foods you can sometimes see the parts of the plant e.g. a lettuce is all leaves, potatoes / or dictionaries (for meat, plant-based or a sprout shoots extension) combination of the two (25 mins) plants sometimes have skins e.g. apples, potatoes, oranges etc , you can often see bones and / or fat as part of meat COULD: find out where Ask the children to think, pair, share what their favourite meals are and whether they have some other types of food only meat, only plants or some of each come from only filedt, only plants of some of each Main: Children to sort the following into a Venn diagram with headings of 'Meat' and 'Plant/s': Meat - chicken leg, sausage and rack of ribs Plant/s - fruit salad, celery sticks and chips Both - roast dinner, burger and kebab Extension: Children to find out what each of the following is and what they are made from: pasta, cereal, offal, humus, liver, tofu and lard 4 pasta, cereal, offat, flufflus, fiver, toru affu Plenary: 3a Discuss how we rarely eat meat on its own and normally only have unchanged plants on their own as a snack or a dessert Usually we have a combination of processed plants e.g. pasta, bread, cereal etc, meat, plants and / or products that come from animals e.g. eggs, milk etc Explain that we normally have a range of different types of food in a main meal because this helps us get all of the things that our bodies need nelps as get all of the things that our bodies need com